 Kings XI Punjab is the only team that has changed its captain 11 times in the course of IPL.
 On the contrary, Chennai Super Kings is the only team whose captain, Thala Mahendra Singh Dhoni has been constant since the first match. (courtesy: thesportsschool.com)

 Chris Gayle has the most number of sixes to his name.
 The West Indian has scored 355 sixes in IPL.
 He has a whopping tally of 1001 sixes in all T20 competitions, which is 307 sixes more than any other batsman in T20 cricket.
 Shikhar Dhawan has scored the most number of fours in IPL.
 The Delhi Capitals Southpaw has dispatched 634 balls to the boundary (courtesy: Howstat)

 With the availability of such a herculean amount of data, dedicated analysts can empower a team with the right statistical tools to come up with a perfect strategy.
 One such analyst I have been following for several years is Pdogg, or Prasanna Agoram, who has been with team South Africa for over a decade now and is even seen frequenting the IPL pitch.

-Power of Analytics
+Power of Data Analytics in Cricket

 To a cricket lover, Pdogg is hardly a new name.
 In fact, his videos with all-rounder Ravichandran Ashwin give viewers an idea as to how different combinations of factors, such as a team’s strengths and weaknesses, past performance, and pitch conditions, can determine the outcome of a game.